akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### Various removed methods

-* `Logging.getLogger(UntypedActor)` Untyped actor has been removed, use AbstractActor instead.
+* `Logging.getLogger(UntypedActor)` classic actor has been removed, use AbstractActor instead.
 * `LoggingReceive.create(Receive, ActorContext)` use `AbstractActor.Receive` instead.
 * `ActorMaterialzierSettings.withAutoFusing` disabling fusing is no longer possible.
 * `AbstractActor.getChild` use `findChild` instead.